About the Program

 - Engage in scholarly activities through the evaluation, integration and dissemination of scientific evidence to support clinical practice.

 - Synthesize strategies to promote improvement in quality outcomes in healthcare organizations, education, and clinical systems.

-- Assume leadership positions within the health care system, arena, academic centers, and professional organizations.
+- Assume leadership positions within the health care system, political arena, academic centers, and professional organizations.

-- individual and population health outcomes through interdisciplinary collaboration.
+- Influence individual and population health outcomes through interdisciplinary collaboration.

 - Formulate health policy related to practice to influence health care delivery and health outcomes.

-- Evaluate the design, selection implementation of information technology to support and improve health outcomes.
+- Evaluate the design, selection and implementation of information technology to support and improve health outcomes.

 - Evaluate strategies for planning and delivering population-based care within the context of the cultural dimensions of health.

-- Lead initiatives aimed the improvement of health outcomes using advanced communication skills.
+- Lead initiatives aimed toward the improvement of health outcomes using advanced communication skills.